Frequently asked questions about Online Learning

 Register for an online course the same way you would register for a traditional course.
 Remember to check course start and end dates, and required meeting times for blended courses carefully.
 Register through myMCC.

-What technology do I need to take an online course?
+What technology do I need to take an online or blended course?

 Recommended computer/technical requirements: